 Quantitative and institutional indicators

 Indicators for our typology of LTC systems come from two data sources (Table 1).
-First, six quantitative measures were extracted at the 10th of December 2018 from OECD health data (OECD, 2018).
+First, six quantitative measures are taken from OECD health data (OECD, 2018).
 Five institutional indicators are taken from the Missoc database (MISSOC, 2018), the Health in Transition reports (European Observatory on Health Systems and Policies, 2018), and the ESPN reports of the European Union (European Commission, 2018).
 All values of the institutional indicators refer to the national rules or the dominant rules in place since in some countries regional or municipal rules prevail.
 To double-check our values, we contacted national LTC policy experts with a questionnaire containing the description of indicators and values including our country-specific assessment.
 Based on the questionnaires we received answers and comments to our coding between May and July 2019 for all countries in the sample (see Table 5 in the Appendix).

 As a measure of financial input into the system we use LTC (health) expenditure per capita in US$ of purchasing power parities (expenditure).
 It includes all expenditure on bodily related LTC, mainly on “(basic) Activities of daily living (ADLs)” like bathing, dressing or eating.
 We would also have included LTC (social) expenditure covering “instrumental activities of daily living (IADLs) to give LTC system expenditure a broader scope (Halásková et al., 2017), but data were extremely limited in this dimension.
 Institutional supply of services is measured by the number of LTC beds per 1,000 population aged 65 and older (beds) while the actual supply of spots in these facilities is reflected by the number of LTC recipients in institutions measured as the percentage of all people aged 65 years and older (recipients).